clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 fixed-size thread pool so using blocking operations with it won't yield good throughput. `send-off` uses a growing thread-pool so blocking operations is not a problem for it as long as there are resources available to the JVM to create and run all the threads.
-On a 4-8 GB machine with 4 cores and stock OS settings you can expect up to a couple of thousands of I/O bound threads to work without running the system out of kernel resources.
+On a 4-8 GB machine with 4 cores and stock OS settings you can expect up to a couple of thousand I/O-bound threads to work without running the system out of kernel resources.

 ### Agents and Software Transactional Memory